RobTillaart/MCP23S17/README.md

 This IC is strongly related to the MCP23017 I2C port expander - https://github.com/RobTillaart/MCP23017_RT
 Programming Interface is kept the same as much as possible.

+The **write1(pin, value)** is optimized.
+If a pin is not changed it will not be written again to save time.

 #### 0.5.0 Breaking change